ariellio/QuickSong/README.md

   * Howler.js
-    *  To access audio files easily and to be able to play instruments by BPM
+    *  To access audio files easily and to be able to play

 ## Wireframe